-Need a list of #foodstagram places?
+Need a list of stunning snacks to snap that perfect #foodstagram shot?
 We've got it covered for you.

 By Georgia Rickard

-Home to the world’s coffee capital, host of the World’s 50 Best Restaurants awards in 2017, and populated by millions of ardent devourers of smashed avo, Australia has some of the best food on earth.
-It should come as no surprise that Australians also enjoy a photoworthy snack as much as the next Instagrammer.
-Here are some of the latest treats to pimp up your social media accounts.
+Home to the world’s coffee capital and populated by millions of ardent devourers of smashed avocado, Australia has some of the best food on earth.
+It should come as no surprise that Australians also enjoy a photo-worthy snack as much as the next Instagrammer.
+Here are some of the latest treats to add a bit of whimsy and colour to your social media accounts.

 The panookie, Hobart